sylas-kim/apple-hdr-heic/README.md

 flit build --no-use-vcs
 ```

-## Notes About HEIC and AVIF Output
+## Notes About AVIF Output

-The default `--quality` when using an output format of `.heic` or `.avif` is "lossless", however it is not truly lossless in the same sense as with PNG, because PNG uses 16-bits per channel, while HEIC and AVIF can only use up to 12-bits per channel.
-Furthermore, AVIF uses 4:2:0 chroma-subsampling, which is not "lossless".

-If you want to produce an AVIF file with more control (e.g., with 4:4:4 chroma-subsampling), first use this tool to produce a PNG file, then use [libavif](https://github.com/AOMediaCodec/libavif) to convert the PNG to AVIF:
+If you want to use a different AVIF encoder, first use this tool to produce a PNG file, then use [libavif](https://github.com/AOMediaCodec/libavif) to convert the PNG to AVIF with `--cicp` set to `9/16/9`:

 ```
 avifenc -s 4 -j 4 --min 1 --max 56 -a end-usage=q -a cq-level=10 -a tune=ssim -a color:enable-qm=1 \